 I love how quickly you can open an account with Wealthfront, as long as you are 18 or older and a U.S. citizen.
 You can quickly open multiple accounts if you want to save both for a child’s education, as well as for your own retirement.
 This makes keeping money separate and safe more accessible than ever and is a great feature.

-After you open your account, you will have a risk score assigned to you and given a custom portfolio that matches with your risk tolerance, as well as your personal goals.
+After you open your account, you will have a risk score assigned to you and given a custom portfolio that matches your risk tolerance, as well as your personal goals.
 This takes a lot of the stress and pressure off of new investors who may not be able to identify their risk tolerance clearly.

 Once your account is set up and you are ready to invest, you can rely on the automatic investing software to manage and rebalance your portfolio.
 Because you have access to constant monitoring, individual investment plans, and regular rebalancing of your funds, you will know exactly how your money is being used, where it is going, and the performance of your investments.